gravitational/careers/challenges/cloud/challenge.md

 to exercise the different key components and show they are working as intended, as well as to demonstrate your approach to automation.

+## Deployment

+Levels 3+ include a deployment step which should deploy the solution to a local Kubernetes cluster.
+The choice of which Kubernetes cluster is up to you, but please choose one that has the ability to run on macOS and Linux.

 ## Key Dependencies

 You are welcome to solve this challenge using tools you are most familiar with, however, we will be appreciative if you made sure to, at a minimum, make use of:

 * Go
 * make